-The distance between the side lot lines measured along the required front setback line.
+The distance between the side lot lines measured along the front lot line.
 In the case of a corner lot, frontage shall be measured along the shortest front lot line.
 Property lines which abut limited access roads shall not be construed to be included within any calculation of frontage.
 See Figure 1135-E.